 Dogs feel pain just as we humans do, but how they show their pain is another story.
 A dog suffering from pain may not show its pain clearly, and that is why chronic pain is often not recognized at all.
 Measuring and assessing pain is possible using a chronic pain index for dogs.
-Monitoring your dog’s condition with a pain index helps you support your dog’s health and well-being as effectively as possible.

 Acute and chronic pain in dogs

 Dogs suffer from two types of pain: acute and chronic.
 Acute pain causes clear and easily recognizable physical reactions and changes, whereas changes caused by chronic pain are small and they develop slowly over time.
 That is why they are more difficult to notice.
 Chronic pain may go unrecognized for years, or the symptoms may be visible only at times, for example when your dog is tired.
 Pain caused by osteoarthritis, for instance, is chronic pain.
 Prolonged pain exhausts your pet.

 How to tell if your dog is in pain